 We assumed the communication standard as ZigBee as described in Subsection II-A and in Section III.
-We also assumed that the information on sensing by nodes as enddevices were sent to a node as the coordinator directly or relaying some nodes as the routers, i.e., one way communication from end-devices and/or relaying some routers to the coordinator.
+We also assumed that the information on sensing by nodes as end-devices were sent to a node as the coordinator directly or relaying some nodes as the routers, i.e., one way communication from end-devices and/or relaying some routers to the coordinator.

-For the information as packets transmission, we used the NS-2 simulator [22].
+For the information as the packet transmission, we used the NS-2 simulator [24].
 The size of a packet was used for 1000 bytes.
-The amount of packets obtained in the simulations was converted into that of the power consumption by using the model of a sensor node as described in Subsection II-B. The details for simulations are as follows:
+The total number of packets obtained in the simulations was converted into that of the power consumption by using the model of a sensor node as described in Subsection II-B. The details for simulations are as follows:

 Simulation 1: To evaluate the power consumption as the basis for this, we used the topologies in Fig 4.
-The distance of one hop between nodes was the same on the topologies.
+The distance of one hop between the nodes was the same on the topologies.
+The power consumption on each topoloy was evaluated by comparing them.
+Note that the following parameters were the same in all simulations: 20 meters as the distance for one hop, four steps on running in a simulation, two seconds in each step for the communication time, and the performance of each node.
+The details in the simulations were as follows: